emedgene/flask-security/docs/features.rst

 method.(Doing this causes the previous totp secret to become invalid) The token is provided by one of 3 methods - email, sms (service is not provided), or Google Authenticator.
-By default, tokens provided by google authenticator are valid for 30 seconds and those sent by for double this time.
+By default, tokens provided by google authenticator are valid for 30 seconds, tokens sent by mail for up to 1 minute and tokens sent by sms for up to 3 minutes.
 The QR code used to supply Google Authenticator with the secret is generated using the PyQRCode library.

 Email Confirmation
 ------------------